 Bringing Japanese Pop Culture to Foreign Markets

-An interview with Una
+An interview with model and singer, Una

 A world widely loved manga series, “Rurouni Kenshin (Samurai X)”.
 The movie series finally came to an end.

 As Sony’s in-house company president, Koichiro Tsujino led pioneering projects such as the Sugoroku DVD recorder and the next-generation TV called CoCoon.
 He resigned from the company in 2006 and joined Google the following year, displaying his shrewdness as president of Google Japan.